web-fejlesztes/programming-starter-pack/CONTRIBUTION.md

 This project uses Git hooks to enforce code quality standards:

-- A **pre-push hook** automatically checks for Markdown linting errors before allowing code to be pushed to the repository
+- A **pre-commit hook** automatically fixes Markdown linting issues when you commit changes
-- This ensures that all Markdown files maintain consistent formatting
+- A **pre-push hook** checks for any remaining Markdown linting errors before allowing code to be pushed
-- The hook runs the `lint:md` script to check all Markdown files
+- These hooks ensure that all Markdown files maintain consistent formatting

 If the pre-push hook blocks your push due to linting errors: